rails/rails/guides/source/testing.md

 ### Testing Other Request Objects

-After a request has been made and processed, you will have 3 Hash objects ready for use:
+After any request has been made and processed, you will have 3 Hash objects ready for use:

 * `cookies` - Any cookies that are set
 * `flash` - Any objects living in the flash
 * `session` - Any object living in session variables

 As is the case with normal Hash objects, you can access the values by referencing the keys by string.
 You can also reference them by symbol name.
+For
-For example:
+example:

 ```ruby
 flash["gordon"]               # or flash[:gordon]